ziotom78/raytracing_course/tomasi-ray-tracing-12a.md

 -   But in the case of programs written in C#, Nim or Rust, such a solution is obviously not feasible.

--   (This is even more true for those of you who provide binaries with each new *release* of the code: in that case, your users may not even have compilers installed!)
+-   (This is even truer for those of you who provide binaries with each new *release* of the code: in that case, your users may not even have compilers installed!)

+-   I ask *all of you* (including Julia users!) to implement a compiler: this is of great pedagogical value.

 # Pedagogical Value